Cat Urinating Outside the Litter Box?

 We’re pretty sure you haven’t.

-Schedule a phone or video consultation with Harvard-trained cat behaviorist, and author, Mieshelle Nagelschneider ACCBC (Certified), to solve your cat’s behavior issue while taking part in our behavior study helping cats like yours everywhere.
+Schedule a phone or video consultation with Harvard-trained cat behaviorist, author, and lecturer, Mieshelle Nagelschneider ACCBC, to solve your cat’s behavior issue while taking part in our behavior study helping cats like yours everywhere.

 Cats urinating outside the litter box is the most common and preventable behavior problem, but can also be one of the most complex.